MeowSpark/gooey/README.md

 ## About

-rbxpm is a fork of Wally; a Roblox package manager.
+gooey is a fork of Wally; a Roblox package manager.
 This fork intends to resolve common (and unresolved) pain points, and limitations, and introduce new features.

-Additionally, rbxpm provides compatibly layers with the following other package managers manifest files:
+Additionally, gooey provides compatibly layers with the following other package managers manifest files:

 - `Rotriever.toml`
 - `Wally.toml`